 Your doctor will start you on a 150 mg tablet in the morning, and may or may not increase this to twice a day.
 Evidence suggests that once-daily dosing is as effective as taking it twice, with fewer side effects.

-Bupropion has many side effects, ranging from the common, those you should seek immediate medical attention for, to those that warrant stopping the drug immediately.
-The common side effects include dry mouth and trouble sleeping, but these problems tend to go away after you take Bupropion for about a week.
-You might have anxiety, constipation, skin irritation, or dizziness.
-If you think you’re concerned about other possible side effects, talk to your doctor immediately.
-Also, tell your doctor if you have a history of seizures, because this medication might make you more likely to have a seizure.
+Bupropion has many side effects, ranging from common, mild side effects, to side effects which may require immediate medical attention.
+Common side effects include dry mouth and trouble sleeping, but these problems tend to go away after you take Bupropion for about a week.
+You may experience anxiety, constipation, skin irritation, or dizziness.
+If you’re concerned about other possible side effects, talk to your doctor as soon as possible.
+Also, tell your doctor if you have a history of seizures, because this medication might make you more likely to have one.

 The FDA approved Chantix in 2006 to help people quit smoking.
 Studies show that taking it makes you two to three times more likely to quit for good.

 Chantix works on the same parts of the brain that nicotine does.
-So, it gives you a good feeling without a cigarette’s harmful chemicals or the addiction.
-This makes it easier for you to handle withdrawal.
+So, it gives you a good feeling without smokings harmful chemicals or lung dammage.

 Chantix tablets come in increasing doses, like bupropion.
 You’ll start off with 0.5 mg for a few days, then go up to 1 mg twice daily.

 Like Bupropion, Chantix has many side effects.
-The major side effect of concern is an increase in depressed mood, suicidal thoughts, and behavioral changes.
-If you struggle with depression, or have an unstable psychiatric disorder, this is not the medication for you.
-In addition, Chantix can cause vivid dreams, and nausea in some people.
+The major side effect of concern is depression, suicidal thoughts, and behavioral changes.
+If you struggle with depression, or have a significant psychiatric disorder, this is not the medication for you.
+In addition, Chantix can cause vivid dreams and nausea in some people.

-Both Bupropion and Chantix are used to help people quit smoking, but have different main ingredients.
+Both Bupropion and Chantix can be used to help people quit smoking.
 The major concern for many is that they have many side effects.

-So, it is essential to talk to your doctor to help you find better alternatives to quitting smoking.
+It is essential to talk to your doctor about smoking cessation and treatment options.
 You can also get free good support over the phone and help with different ways of quitting, from any of the national quit-smoking organizations, such as the National Cancer Institute (NCI).
 Here are their contact details, including toll-free number: